sivameetsu/linux-learns/apache2-configuration.md

 ---------
 ---------

-we can make directory in default path and chage the permission and ownership
+We can create a directory in the default path and modify the ownership and permissions.

 ```bash
 sudo mkdir /var/www/your_domain